Ewooral/AmazonFlix/README.md

 ## The render method
    returns a description of what you want to see on the screen.
    React takes the description and displays the result.

+## In particular:
+   render returns a React element, which is a lightweight description of what to render.